Major Goodsell: First attempt

-Goodsell’s first attempt at winning the Single Sculls World Championship was on 20 September 1924.
+Goodsell's first attempt at winning the Single Sculls World Championship was on 20 September 1924.
 Goodsell was an up-an-coming sculler and had won the New South Wales amateur championship before turning professional.
 He challenged the World Title holder, Jim Paddon, for a match with a stake of £200 a side.

-The race was held on the Richmond River, North Coast district, NSW, Australia.
+The race was held on the Richmond River, in the North Coast district, of New South Wales.
 Goodsell was known to be fast over the first mile or two and a good race was expected.
 He was trying to break the Champion by a fast pace but evidently tried too hard as he capsized after just a quarter of a mile.
 Although he got back into the boat and continued, the race was effectively over and the Champion just paddled home to win.

 Winning the championship

 Jim Paddon was next challenged by another Australian, William (Bill) McDevitt, but Paddon had retired and declined to race, so McDevitt became the Holder by forfeiture.
 Goodsell challenged McDevitt and the race was run on the Clarance River near Ullmarra on 21 March 1925.
 The stake was £250 a side.
 Goodsell won easily by fifteen lengths although the time was a slow 22m.20s.